 The best way to start your day is with a middle school ELA daily warm ups routine.
-What do you want your students to do as soon as they walk into your classroom?
+What do you want your students to do when they walk into your classroom?

 Middle School ELA Warm Up Benefits

-- They get students working right away – often without direction from you.
+- Middle school ELA warm ups get students working immediately – often without your direction.

-- They focus energy and effort toward what you want it to focus on instead of spillover from the hallway.
+- Middle school ELA warm ups focus energy and effort toward what you want it to focus on instead of spillover from the hallway.

-- They also can give you a snapshot of where your students are academically – a quick peek on progress on newly acquired skills or a look at the knowledge base of individual students.
+- Middle school ELA warm ups can also give you a snapshot of where your students are academically – a quick peek at progress on newly acquired skills or a look at the knowledge base of individual students.

-With such positive benefits to using warm-ups in your classroom, let’s talk about a few warm-ups that you can easily incorporate into your routines.
+With such positive benefits to using warm-ups in your classroom, let’s talk about a few middle school ELA warm ups you can easily incorporate into your routines.

 Middle School ELA Warm Up Ideas

 One of the simplest warm-up techniques is the use of the entrance ticket.
-This generally takes the form of a couple quick questions either posted at the front of the room or on slips of paper students pick up upon entering.
-These questions can be on any topic that is appropriate for the day’s lesson.
+This generally takes the form of a couple of quick questions posted at the front of the room or on slips of paper students pick up upon entering.
+These questions can be on any topic appropriate for the day’s lesson.

-- Sometimes these questions are a review from the previous day’s lessons.
-This gets students thinking on the track where you left off the day before as well as can be used as an assessment tool to see what students have retained and where you might need to review or reteach.
+- Sometimes these questions are a review of the previous day’s lessons.
+This gets students thinking on the track where you left off the day before and can be used as an assessment tool to see what students have retained and where you might need to review or reteach.

 - Sometimes these questions are designed to assess what knowledge or skills your students are coming to you with.
 This helps you know what background you need to provide to your students before you teach something new.

-Another great middle school ELA warm up technique that has the added benefit of utilizing technology (always a great draw for students) is the use of podcasts.
-To utilize this warm-up technique, first find a serialized podcast where each podcast is only a few minutes long.
-When students come in, they access the podcast link, listen, and then respond in whatever format you have directed.
+Another great middle school ELA warm up technique that has the added benefit of utilizing technology (always a great draw for students) is podcasts.
+To utilize this warm-up technique, first, find a serialized podcast where each podcast is only a few minutes long.
+When students come in, they access the podcast link, listen, and respond in whatever format you have directed.

-Using podcasts this way not only develops focus and gets students thinking about a chosen topic, but it also helps familiarize students with another form of media – as podcasts are becoming increasingly common in our society.
+Using podcasts this way not only develops focus and gets students thinking about a chosen topic but also helps familiarize students with another form of media – as podcasts are becoming increasingly common in our society.

 Here are some great podcast suggestions: